SavitaDawalbhakta/public-records-test/readme.txt

 Version Notes:
 07/27/2018 admin page create date is able to key in instead of default to today's date.
-02/14/2018 add the public record id in application confirmation email.
+02/14/2018 add the public record id in application confirmation email. - Had issues so modified on 5/5/21 5/5/2021 - Updated for sending e-mail confirmation for the requester and adding Requester's ID in the confirmation e-mail.- 5/5/2021